Visit us at the Wrong store, 110 N. Highland Avenue.

 Also remember drive times out here: To the Big Bend it's a good 2 hour drive.
 The Gage/Marathon to Marfa is 1 hour.

 Mondays and Tuesdays are NOT, (we repeat, NOT) the best days to visit.
-Most of the town is shut down.
+Most of the town is shut down and COVID has made it even more like a ghost town on those days.

 Bring hats, plenty of sunscreen and a jacket because we are nearly a mile high.
 And lotion galore!